fever-ch/http-ping/README.md

       --keep-cookies                  keep received cookies between requests
-      --method string                 select a which HTTP method to be used (default "GET") --no-server-error               ignore server errors (5xx), do not handle them as "lost pings" --parameter stringArray         add one or more parameters to the query, in the form name:value -q, --quiet                         print less details
+      --method string                 select a which HTTP method to be used (default "GET") --no-server-error               ignore server errors (5xx), do not handle them as "lost pings" --parameter string              add one or more parameters to the query, in the form name:value -q, --quiet                         print less details
       --referrer string               define the referrer -t, --throughput                    log the number of requests done per second